dbinoj/casparpilot/README.rst

 Caspar Pilot
 =============================

 A client for CasparCG playout server.
+Started with an aim of having a single client for scheduling, news, sports broadcast, etc.

 Features